 How the royal family’s titles have now changed after the death of the Queen

+How Prince William and the royal family’s titles have now changed after the death of the Queen

 Charles has become King but what will Camilla, William and Kate be known as?

-Here is how the royal family’s titles have changed following the death of the Queen:
+Prince William is among the royals whose official titles will change following the death of the Queen and ascension of King Charles to the throne.

+As the monarch’s direct heir, Prince William is expected to become the Prince of Wales, but the title is not automatic and must be conferred by his father.

+The Duchess of Cambridge will then become the Princess of Wales, although the title has not been publicly used since the death of Princess Diana in 1997.

 Charles – King